The Latest | Blinken says Israel hasn't told US of any specific date for Rafah ground invasion

 U.S. Secretary of State Antony Blinken on Tuesday said Israel has not apprised the U.S. of any specific date for the start of a major offensive into the southern Gaza city of Rafah, but added that American and Israeli officials remained in contact to try to ensure that "any kind of major military operation doesn't do real harm to civilians."

-International efforts to broker a cease-fire between Israel and the militant group Hamas are taking place in Cairo this week.
-Egyptian officials said Tuesday that mediators have presented a new cease-fire proposal to Hamas and Israel that would include a six-week pause in fighting and a swap of 40 Hamas-held hostages for at least 700 Palestinians imprisoned by Israel.
-Israel says more than 130 hostages remain in Gaza, with about a quarter of those believed dead.
+International efforts to broker a cease-fire between Israel and Hamas are taking place in Cairo this week.

-The Palestinian death toll from the war has passed 33,200, with nearly 76,000 wounded, Gaza's Health Ministry said.
+Israel's bombardment and ground offensives in Gaza over the past six months have killed at least 33,360 Palestinians and wounded 74,993, Gaza's Health Ministry said Tuesday.
 The ministry doesn't differentiate between civilians and combatants in its tally, but says women and children make up two-thirds of the dead.

 The war began Oct.
 7 when Hamas-led militants stormed into southern Israel, killing some 1,200 people, mostly civilians, and taking around 250 people hostage.